xipki/xipki/README.md

   - High performance
   - Support of health check

-- For CA, OCSP Responder, and CLI
+- For CA, OCSP Responder, Protocol Gateway and CLI
   - Support of PKCS#12 and JCEKS keystore
   - Support of PKCS#11 devices, e.g. HSM
   - API to use customized key types, e.g. smartcard